 #9.
 Your skin is not going to go back to what it might have been before, no matter what you do.

 Losing -100lbs with intense cardio helped me take the weight off more evenly and cleanly, but I still have areas on my upper arms, thighs, and belly that are never going to be 100% taut.
 But I can work to make them more tone.
-I’m more healthy, and that has always been worth a little lose skin to me.
+I’m more healthy, and that has always been worth a little loose skin to me.

 #10.
 It is going to take longer than you think.